youngqqcn/BlockchainNotesV2/cosmos-sdk/docs/core/ocap.md

 # Object-Capability Model

+对象能力模型

 ## Intro

-When thinking about security, it is good to start with a specific threat model.
+When thinking about security, it is good to start with a specific threat(威胁) model.
 Our threat model is the following:

-> We assume that a thriving ecosystem of Cosmos-SDK modules that are easy to compose into a blockchain application will contain faulty or malicious modules.
+> We assume that a thriving(壮大的) ecosystem of Cosmos-SDK modules that are easy to compose into(融入) a blockchain application will contain faulty(有缺陷的) or malicious(恶意的) modules.

 The Cosmos SDK is designed to address this threat by being the foundation of an object capability system.

-> The structural properties of object capability systems favor
+> The structural(结构的) properties of object capability systems favor
-> modularity in code design and ensure reliable encapsulation in
+> modularity in code design and ensure reliable encapsulation(封装) in
 > code implementation.
 >
 > These structural properties facilitate the analysis of some